-The Policy Portal aims to provide a space for publishing timely research based on policy contributions and analysis.
-It is devoted to raising awareness of communication policy issues amongst Canadian communication studies scholars, facilitating discussion and analysis and coordinating intervention.
+The Policy Portal provides a space for publishing timely policy research and analysis.
+It is devoted to raising awareness of communication policy issues amongst Canadian communication studies scholars, students and policy makers, facilitating discussion, and analysis.

-The Policy Portal issues calls for papers (CFPs) for each edition, based on a pre-defined theme.
+The Policy Portal issues calls for papers (CFPs) based on a pre-defined contemporary theme.
 Papers are peer-reviewed and published online.
 The Policy Portal accepts submissions written in either English or French.

-The Founding Policy Portal Editor was Jeremy Shtern, School of Creative Industries, Ryerson University, who led discussions on planning the Policy Portal since 2008.
+The Founding Policy Portal Editor was Jeremy Shtern, School of Creative Industries, Ryerson University, who led discussions on planning the Policy Portal.
 Initial leadership was housed at Ryerson University in the School of Creative Industries and associated with the Communications Policy Working Group (CPWG) of the York/Ryerson Communication and Culture Graduate Program.

 Please contact the Policy Editor, Leslie Regan Shade at firstname.lastname@example.org.

 The portal aspires to create a turn-around time of approximately 6–10 months from submission to final online publication, including peer review and revision.

 List of Policy Portals